 Marketing new features outside of your user base and audience requires market research and ad spend – and you still have to convince new people to care.

-But when you co-market an integration with your tech partner, you can promote to both audiences for free – doubling your reach.
+But when you co-market an integration with your tech partner, you can promote to both audiences for free – at least doubling your reach.
 Your tech partner’s users already know and trust them and will be far more likely to engage with your case study, webinar, or organic social content promoting the integration.

 If buyers consider a certain integration a top 3 consideration, having that integration can give you a serious advantage over competitors who don’t have it.
 But not necessarily if it’s not discoverable.